-We have now completely formalized the (syntactic) soundness proof of FTAL.
+We have now completely formalized the syntactic soundness proof of FTAL.
 In the next section, we discuss the encoding of the translation relations between FTAL and the machine, and how FTAL soundness is used to produce the proofs of the FPCC Preservation and Progress theorems.

 6.4.
-Encoding FPCC Preservation and Progress
+ENCODING FPCC PRESERVATION AND PROGRESS

-The translation relations (not shown here) are represented as a set of inductive definitions which follow precisely the presentation in Figure 11, for example,
+The translation relations (not shown here) are represented as a set of inductive definitions that follow precisely the presentation in Figure 5.1, for example,

 '''

 Inductive TrProgram

-: Program -> State -> Prop := ...
+: Program -> State -> Prop := ....

 '''